 This needs to be fixed.

-To me, their are two major consumers who need Status Reports.
+To me, they are two major consumers who need Status Reports.
 The first consumers are the executives/overseers/managers.
-This is your senior management crowd who want a high level overview of where all that money is going.
+This is your senior management crowd who want a high-level overview of where all that money is going.
 You want to keep this group in the loop because they sign the checks, they can be very good at discerning warning signs from seemingly vanilla Status Reports, and they also usually are big influencers on strategy… this is key when you want them on board when you’re proposing that two month slip to improve quality.